 More about Direct Debit

-A Direct Debit is an instruction from a customer to their bank or building society authorising an organisation to collect varying amounts from their account, normally for regular payments for everything from household bills to charitable donations.
+A Direct Debit is an instruction from a customer to their PSP authorising an organisation to collect varying amounts from their account, normally for regular payments for everything from household bills to charitable donations.
+A record 4.5 billion Direct Debits were processed in 2019.

-Almost nine out of 10 British adults have at least one Direct Debit commitment, with 73 per cent of household bills paid this way; 62% of people in GB prefer to pay regular bills by Direct Debit, with 41% advocating it for all regular bills.
+Almost nine out of 10 British adults have at least one Direct Debit commitment, with 73% of household bills paid this way; 62% of people in GB prefer to pay regular bills by Direct Debit, with 41% advocating it for all regular bills.
 The number of people who feel positively towards Direct Debit is at 77% in 2016.

 Direct Debit payments are protected by the Direct Debit Guarantee, a money back consumer safeguard.